-Laurel Book Store welcomes back Rita Liberti to read from and speak about her new book San Francisco Bay Area Sports: Golden Gate Athletics, Recreation, and Community.
+Laurel Book Store welcomes back Rita Liberti and Maureen Smith to read from and speak about their new book San Francisco Bay Area Sports: Golden Gate Athletics, Recreation, and Community.

 San Francisco Bay Area Sports brings together fifteen essays covering the issues, controversies, and personalities that have emerged as northern Californians recreated and competed over the last 150 years.
 The area’s diversity, anti-establishment leanings, and unique and beautiful natural surroundings are explored in the context of a dynamic sporting past that includes events broadcast to millions or activities engaged in by just a few.